hkullas/spotify-nodejs-app/README.md

 __Spotify API__ (https://developer.spotify.com/documentation/web-api/) is used as well, so you may want to check it out.

 # Usage
-First, make sure all the packages and modules are correctly installed.
+First, make sure all the packages and modules are correctly installed, and the files are in correct directories.

 1. Start the server: `node server.js`
 2. Go to http://localhost:5000 to use the application.